drupol/not-a-number.io/_posts/dev/2017-04-13-what-is-phpermutations.md

 In December 2016, I started to write a PHP library called [PHPermutations](https://packagist.org/packages/drupol/phpermutations) to handle permutations and combinations of an array of items.
 The array items can be any type of object: integers, arrays, strings or objects, the library will still continue to work without any trouble.

-But before continuing, let me remind you what are the differences between a permutation and a combination.
+But before going further, let me remind you what are the differences between permutations and combinations.

 <!--break-->